 The Chicago Bears and Magellan Corporation conduct Bear Hugs hospital visits to lift the spirits of children throughout Chicagoland with the help of Bears mascot Staley Da Bear.
 Through Bear Hugs, Staley and members of the Bears organization visit various children's hospitals each month to deliver teddy bears and fleece blankets, spend time with patients and their families, and spreads cheer throughout the medical facilities.

 The Bears have visited the following hospitals as part of the program: Advocate Hope Children's Hospital, Advocate Lutheran General Children's Hospital, Children's Memorial Hospital (now Lurie Children's Hospital), Comer Children's Hospital, Rehabilitation Institute of Chicago, Ronald McDonald Children's Hospital of Loyola, and Shriners Hospital for Children.

-Thank you also to our season ticket holders who donated tickets through Bears Share during the 2013 season.
+Thank you to our season ticket holders who donated tickets through Bears Share during the 2014 season!
 The Bears Share program is completely dependent on donations from our season tickets holders.
 Because of their support Bears Care was able to distribute nearly 2,000 tickets to more than 35 charitable organizations throughout the Chicago area, providing deserving children and families with an opportunity to experience a Bears game at Soldier Field.

 The Chicago Bears, Bears Care and United Airlines partner annually to present the "Making Holiday Wishes Come True" party at Soldier Field.
 More than 500 children and families from various non-profit organizations attend each year, where they enjoy lunch, participate in a variety of activities, and mingle with the Bears Rookie Class.
 Bears staff, coaches, players and United Airlines employees grant the holiday wishes of the children and families in attendance by purchasing gifts from their "wish lists."